wifixcort/SimpleRFM/Readme.md

 #SimpleRFM

-The purpose of this library is to simplify the use of HopeRF RFM69 radios for new users.
+The purpose of this library is to simplify the use of HopeRF RFM69 radios.

-This library uses the RFM69 library created by [LowPowerLabs](https://github.com/LowPowerLab/RFM69) Many radio libraries use char arrays and/or c strings which can be overly complex for many beginner programmers.
+This library uses the RFM69 library created by [LowPowerLabs](https://github.com/LowPowerLab/RFM69)

+Many radio libraries use char arrays and/or c strings which can be overly complex for many beginner programmers.
-This library only sends an Arduino String object.
+This library only uses an [Arduino String](https://www.arduino.cc/en/Reference/StringObject) object.
+The high level String function can make simple work of constructing and parsing transmitted data.

 ##Functions